 - Arca-Type clamp makes it easy to attach stills cameras

 - Pan and tilt axis tighten but do not lock

 - Useable load capacity appears exaggerated for best results

 Overall, I think this is a great head if you keep your maximum camera size and weight down at around that of a DSLR and a 70-200 f/2.8 or a 100-400mm.
-If you push past that and try and maximize the claimed 8.8lb max capacity, panning performance falls off and you’ll start to have issues with not being able to sufficiently lock the two axis.
-It’s definitely unsuitable for usage with big super telephoto lenses even if they technically fall within the weight limit.
+If you push past that and try and maximize the claimed 8.8lb max capacity, panning performance falls off and you’ll start to have issues with not being able to sufficiently lock the two axes.
+It’s definitely unsuitable for usage with big super-telephoto lenses even if they technically fall within the weight limit.

 Finally, I should also say that having used it for a few weeks, I’m now planning on buying this head myself.
-That’s certainly not an endorsement that gets made at the end of all my reviews, but I can really see this being a useful addition to my kit and it’ll be replacing an old Manfrotto video head that performs similarly, but takes up twice the space in my bag.
+That’s certainly not an endorsement that gets made at the end of all my reviews, but I can really see this being a useful addition to my kit and it’ll be replacing an old Manfrotto video head that performs similarly but takes up twice the space in my bag.
 I’m always looking to downsize my gear and this will definitely do that.